sarveshveer12345-maker/marketing-finance-performance-analysis/README.md

 The financial dashboard addresses:

-- Which product generate the most profit?
+- Which product generates the most profit?
 - Which cities contribute the highest profitability?
 - How does profit change over time?
 - Which payment methods affect revenue distribution?